arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 docker compose up -d
 ```

-This starts the container in the background, allowing you to use your terminal for other tasks while turtlesim continues running on your display.
+This starts the container in the background, allowing you to use your terminal for other tasks while turtlesim continues to run on your display.
 With the `restart: unless-stopped` policy in the Docker Compose configuration, the application will persist across system reboots.

 ## Troubleshooting